PrabhavD/PrabhavD/README.md

 -->
 ### 👋 &nbsp;Hey there!
 I'm Prabhav.

-I am Computer Engineering student at the University of Waterloo for Computer Engineering interested in the field of software currently seeking Summer 2023 internship opportunities.
+I am Computer Engineering student at the University of Waterloo for Computer Engineering interested in the field of software and AI. seeking Summer 2023 internship opportunities.
 Feel free to reach out!

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/